-The Board Charter is reviewed and updated occasionally, with the last revision being made on 27 November 2023 to align the Audit and Risk Management Committee's (ARMC) Terms of Reference in the Board Charter with the amendments made to Bursa Malaysia's Main Market of moral behaviour and integrity.
-It Listing Requirements (MMLR) in also outlines the expected standards expanded oversight relation to conflicts of interest.
-This document can be viewed at www. mrcb.com.my/corporate-governance.
+The Board Charter is reviewed and updated occasionally, with the last revision being made on 27 November 2023 to align the Audit and Risk Management Committee's (ARMC) Terms of Reference in the Board Charter with the amendments made to Bursa Malaysia's Main Market Listing Requirements (MMLR) in relation to the ARMC's responsibilities expanded oversight and relation to conflicts of interest.
+This document can be viewed at www. mrcb.com.my/corporate-governance. html.